Visualize, discover, and act on your YouTube video data with metrics and metric dashboards!

 Once you've chosen a metric value, its default aggregation type displays.
 For numeric columns, the default aggregation type is “sum”.
 For text columns, it's “count”.
 The default aggregation type will be used wherever there are no configuration options available.
 For example, on the Metric List page, metrics will display using a default aggregation type based on your selection here.

+You can select up to 5 columns.
 Each selection shows a unique view of your business, for example, you might choose to segment your sales data based on region, sales rep, or product type.
 The segments you select when creating a metric become filters in the finished metric.
 You can filter on the individual metric level or at the dashboard level (when you add your metric to a dashboard).

 If you want to create a metric without allowing filtering or segmentation, click the toggle button at Segment values for this metric to turn off this step in the setup wizard.

+When choosing segmentation, you can only select columns that have a text format.
 If the modelled data source for your metric doesn’t include any text columns (or has only one text column) there will be no available categories by which to segment.
 This step will be marked as complete and you will move on to the next step in the wizard.